lsst-pst/DIMM_analysis/data/Data.md

 Looking for DIMM data here.

-Eric Neilsen : DIMM data from Edward Bustos (Need to get this from Eric)
+Eric Neilsen : DIMM data from Edison Bustos (Need to get this from Eric)

 LSST DIMM data : from the DIMM used for site selection (Need this from Chuck or Bo)